Our Curriculum Intent

 Learners across the school learn about music as part of their topics this includes music appreciation, playing and performing together and both reading and writing musical notation.
-Learners in LKS2 learn the recorder, we have a school choir and a range of other instruments are available to learn through peripatetic music teachers.
+Learners in LKS2 learn the recorder, we have a school choir and a range of other instruments are available to learn through peripatetic music teachers and extra curricular clubs.

-Each of our topic contains an element of art and design or design and technology learning.
-These are taught through practical activities and projects to build the learners skills, confidence and familiarity with a range of tolls and media.
+Each of our topics contain an element of art and design or design and technology learning.
+These are taught through practical activities and projects to build the learners’ skills, confidence and familiarity with a range of tools and media.
 Our learners explore and record their ideas in a sketch book which moves through school with them so that they can see the progress they have made and revisit skills.

 Learners in KS2 have a weekly modern foreign language session.
-At Mill Dam we follow ‘La Jolie Ronde’ scheme for French which teaches language through oral lessons and activities with learners regularly practicing their skills and vocabulary and build confidence in speaking another language.
+At Mill Dam we follow ‘La Jolie Ronde’ scheme for French which teaches language through oral lessons and activities with learners regularly practising their skills and vocabulary and building confidence in speaking another language.